manticoresoftware/manticoresearch/manual/Starting_the_server/Docker.md

 Note that upon exiting the MySQL client, the Manticore container will be stopped and removed, resulting in no saved data.
 For information on using Manticore in a production environment, please see below.

-The image comes with a sample table which can be loaded like this:
+The image comes with a sample table that can be loaded like this:

 ```sql
 mysql> source /sandbox.sql
 ```

-Also the mysql client has in history several sample queries that you can run on the above table, just use Up/Down keys in the client to see and run them.
+Also, the mysql client has several sample queries in its history that you can run on the above table, just use Up/Down keys in the client to see and run them.

 ## Production use